Social Media Marketing Best Practices

 The third case study is one of how one company monitors Twitter and engages its customers - it is Comcast with its comcastcares.
 They exemplify how sites should be actively monitored and users engaged to ensure that it's brand reputation remains intact.

-The statistics regarding social media are mind boggling.
+If your company is one of the few social media holdouts, consider this.
 At a basic level, 3 out of 4 Americans use social technology.
 Your customers are actively using or experimenting with social media today.
 If you have any doubt that your customers are experimenting with social media, check out this slide presentation for a richer argument as to consumer engagement with social media (warning, the presentation does contain expletives).

 Once you have the statistics, the next step is to develop the social media roadmap - making a strategic argument for social media that even the most curmudgeoned CEO will agree with - a good starting point is this social media strategy presentation.